jatkinson10/jatkinson10.github.io/index.md

 Ecommerce Software integration - Web Analytics – Optimization – Personalization – A/B Testing – Omni Channel Strategy and execution -  Solutions Architecture – Emerging tech (i.e. Node, React, Angular, Augmented Reality, etc.)

 ## .: Professional Experience
+### Senior Principal B2B Product Strategist 12/2018 to Current Oracle Redwood Shores, CA
+- B2B evangelist and strategist inside and outside Oracle.
+I’m focused on helping organizations tie together their digital presence and internal processes to deliver next level customer experiences.
+In addition I’m also working with my peers to look beyond the industry buzz words and helping our customers make practical changes to their business models now.

-### Senior Solutions Architect 02/2017 to Current Groupby Inc. Toronto, ON
+### Senior Solutions Architect 02/2017 to 12/2018 Groupby Inc. Toronto, ON
 **Responsibilities**
-- Forthcoming...
+- Working with the top retailers in the industry to improve their sites via browser side personalized search and purchasing.
+- Handled Product Management and Sales Consulting in addition to other roles inside the company

 ### Director of Ecommerce Optimization 10/2014 to 02/2017 Blue Acorn Charleston, SC